How to setup GraphQL in React App

 Note: You can replace the

-The instructions mentioned above provides the basic setup which should get you started with GraphQL in React app.
+The instructions mentioned above provide the basic setup that should get you started with GraphQL in the React app.

 Free Resources